Earthworm Jim 2: Reception

 While the Genesis and Super NES versions were generally held in high regard, some of the other versions were more poorly received.
-The PlayStation port, which contained the same content as the original releases, received a poor review 3/10 score from Computer and Video Games, due to there being no significant improvements, despite the obviously more powerful hardware of the PlayStation.
+The PlayStation port, which contained the same content as the original releases, received a 3/10 score from Computer and Video Games, due to there being no significant improvements, despite the more powerful hardware of the PlayStation.
 The Sega Saturn version, though generally well received, also encountered similar criticism, with Sega Saturn Magazine describing Earthworm Jim 2 as an excellent game, but derided the lack of advancements in the Saturn version, and summarized it as "a great game – a year ago.
 On a different console."
 A Next Generation critic was more forgiving of the lack of major enhancements, contending that "the title is amazingly fun even on a machine designed for 3D gaming", though he acknowledged those who had already played the Genesis or Super NES version would have no reason to play the game again on the Saturn.
 GamePros Major Mike disagreed, contending that changes such as the new backgrounds, remixed music, and loading screens make the game feel fresh and new.

 The 2002 Game Boy Advance release was panned by critics as well, but this time due to the game having an "unfinished" engine, glitched graphics, and an unpredictable save system.
 IGN stated "the action tends to slow down in the most unlikely locations ...and the gameplay's inconsistent...load a game where you instantly die for no apparent reason".
 GameSpot felt similarly, calling it "unplayable".
 GameSpot nominated Earthworm Jim 2 for its 2002 "Most Disappointing Game on Game Boy Advance" and "Worst Game on Game Boy Advance" awards.
 Reviewing the Virtual Console release of the Genesis version, Marcel van Duyn of Nintendo Life had mixed reactions on various different gameplay mechanics.